mitkof6/OpenSimRT/README.md

    [oscpack](https://github.com/mitkof6/oscpack).

-For more information on how to build and set up these dependencies, please look at the continuous integration scripts.
+For more information on how to build and set up these dependencies, please look at the continuous integration script (`.github/workflows/`) and the `dependencies` folder.
 To run the tests and examples that use files as inputs instead of streams, you will only need `opensim-core`.

 ## Acknowledge